top of page

 Best known as Ellison in Marvel’s Daredevil and The Punisher, Geoffrey’s other TV credits include AppleTV's Foundation, Maniac, FBI, The Resident, The Deuce, BULL, Madam Secretary, House of Cards, Elementary, The Blacklist, Harlan Coben's Shelter, The Americans, Person of Interest, Damages, Smash, The Big C, Sopranos, Bored to Death, Brotherhood, Life on Mars, Ed, The Daily Showand all of the Law & Order’s.

-He has also been featured in a number of Web-series, including The ONION, Candice Bushnell's The Broadroom, Good Medicine, and The Stay-at-Home Dad, and the title role of Karl Manhair in the short
+He has also been featured in a number of Web-series, including The ONION, Candice Bushnell's The Broadroom, Good Medicine, The Stay-at-Home Dad, and the title role of Karl Manhair in the short

 Geoffrey graduated magna cum laude from Amherst College with a degree in theater.
 During his junior year, he attended the National Theater Institute (Eugene O’Neill Theater Center in Conn), and continued his training at the Royal Central School of Speech and Drama, in London, England.